andreas-bauer/scout-plugin-demo/README.md

 Copyright (c) 2020 Andreas Bauer

+This work (source code) is licensed under [MIT](./LICENSES/MIT.txt).

+Files other than source code are licensed as follows:
+- Documentation and screenshots are licensed under [CC BY-SA 4.0](./LICENSES/CC-BY-SA-4.0.txt).

-See [LICENSE](https://github.com/andreas-bauer/scout-plugin-demo/blob/master/LICENSE) file in the root of this project for license details.
+See the [LICENSES](./LICENSES/) folder in the root of this project for license details.